The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: Introduction

-Because of their accelerated evolution \citep{Overzier2016}, protoclusters are unique laboratories to study the complex processes governing galaxy formation and evolution in the high redshift Universe, a crucial step towards understanding the assembly history of galaxies in our local Universe.
-Additionally, following the growth of a protocluster can prove extremely useful to study the accretion of gas onto galaxies.
-In the \citet{Birnboim2003, Dekel2006} picture, accretion onto these haloes should transition from a ``cold mode'' to a ``cold in hot'' mode and finally reach the regime where cosmological filaments penetrating the halo are shock-heated and destroyed in the hot atmosphere; and this transition is expected to set the scene for the subsequent quenching of galaxies.
+Because of their accelerated evolution \citep{Overzier2016}, protoclusters are unique laboratories for studying the complex processes governing galaxy formation and evolution in the high-redshift Universe, a crucial step towards understanding the assembly history of galaxies in our local Universe.
+Additionally, following the growth of a protocluster can prove extremely useful for studying the accretion of gas onto galaxies.
+In the \citet{Birnboim2003} and \citet{Dekel2006} picture, accretion onto these haloes should transition from a `cold mode' to a `cold in hot' mode and finally reach the regime where cosmological filaments penetrating the halo are shock-heated and destroyed in the hot atmosphere; this transition is expected to set the scene for the subsequent quenching of galaxies.

-The most massive of these protoclusters are expected to harbour galaxies hosting some of the most massive black holes, with masses in excess of $\Mbh \gtrsim 10^9\,\Msun$ already at $z \sim 6$.
-The accretion onto these BHs results in feedback phenomena releasing copious amounts of energy into the surrounding environment \citep[e.g.][]{Fabian2012}, which has been suggested as a viable mechanism to explain the coevolution of supermassive BHs and their host galaxies \citep[e.g.][]{Silk1998}: understanding to which extent this AGN feedback operates is one of the main challenges in the field of galaxy formation today.
-Here again, protoclusters could be very useful probes of this phenomenon: compared to the field, these objects are found to be richer in AGN than the average environments \citep[e.g.][]{Casey2016}.
+The most massive of these protoclusters are expected to harbour galaxies that host some of the most massive BHs, with masses in excess of $\Mbh \gtrsim 10^9\,\Msun$ already at $z \sim 6$.
+The accretion onto these BHs results in feedback phenomena releasing copious amounts of energy into the surrounding environment \citep[e.g.][]{Fabian2012}, which has been suggested as a viable mechanism to explain the coevolution of supermassive BHs and their host galaxies \citep[e.g.][]{Silk1998}: Understanding to which extent this AGN feedback operates is one of the main challenges in the field of galaxy formation today.
+Here again, protoclusters could be very useful probes of this phenomenon: Compared to the field, these objects are found to be richer in AGN than average environments \citep[e.g.][]{Casey2016}.